IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * [Get Status.](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Use-case:-Status-change)
 * [Apply filter based on WHERE condition.](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/wiki/Use-case:-Where-filter)

+### Remark
+The Start(int timeOut = 120, int watchDogTimeOut = 180) method runs the listener to receive record change notifications.
+The watchDogTimeOut parameter specify the amount of time in seconds for the watch dog system.

+Calling Stop() method, notifications are not any more delivered and all SqlTableDependency's database objects are deleted.

+It is a good practice - when possible - wrap SqlTableDependency within a using statement or alternatively in a try catch block: when the application will stop, this is enough to remove the SqlTableDependency infrastructure (Trigger, Service Broker service, the queue, Contract, Messages type and Stored Procedure) automatically.

+However, when the application exits abruptly – that is not calling the Stop() method or not implementing the using statement - we need a way for cleaning up the SqlTableDependency infrastructure.
+The Start() method, has watchDogTimeOut optional parameter used to remove all the database objects.
+Its default value is 180 seconds: after this amount of time, if there are no listeners waiting for notifications, the SqlTableDependency infrastructure will be removed.
+This time seems long enough.
+Or not?

+There is one very common scenario that results in much more time: debugging.
+When you develop applications, you often spend several minutes inside the debugger before you move on.
+So please be careful when you debug an application that the value assigned to watchDogTimeOut parameter is long enough, otherwise you will incur in a destruction of database objects in the middle of you debug activity.

 ## Under The Hood
 SqlTableDependency's record change audit, provides the low-level implementation to receive database notifications creating SQL Server trigger, queue and service broker that immediately notify us when any record table changes happens.